 An older man read and rocked on the big porch over the yard.
 The McMillan boys' grandfather sipped from a tall glass of tea and turned a book over in his hands, listening to a scratchy song on the AM radio.
 The thumb of his other hand was tucked under a black suspender as he rocked on the softly creaking porch, turing the coin between his fingers.

 "Supper's almost ready.
 No shoes, Aub just cleaned the floor.
 We've got company coming tomorrow."
-As they pulled up wooden chairs around the farmhouse table, their mother placed steaming plates of chitterlings, corn and beans around the table.
+As they pulled up wooden chairs around the farmhouse table, their mother placed steaming plates of rice, corn and chewy chitlins around the table.

-After dinner their grandfather leaned back, a gleam in his eye.
-He began to tell a tale his own grandfather had told him many years ago.
+After dinner, their grandfather leaned back with a gleam in his eye, peering over his mulberry wine, and began to weave a story his own grandfather had told many years ago.

-Their grandfather's eyes swept around the table to draw us in, "north up the coast 'bout 3 miles from here, eight local boys set sail in several of their family sleuths in the middle of a moonless night.
+He leaned forward and drew us in, "North up the coast, 'bout 3 miles from here, 12 local boys set sail in their family sleuths in the middle of a moonless night.
 The Spanish fleet had run ashore two days before, driven by a hurricane.
 The Spanish sailer had misjudged the shallows and now their cargo was spilling out across the sandbars as the storm cleared.
 Word spread up the coast quickly in the wake of the storm."

 Now the North Carolina boys were heading south to collect their share of the Aztec gold and silver, and they were prepared for a fight.
 Their small boats were filled with supplies from their families.
 These were the children of the area's land owners and politicians.
 As the looked back at the receeding shore, they held thoughts of returning with new found wealth and glory.